 To prepare Triphala arka, Triphala powder is soaked in water as per the requirement and kept overnight.
-The next day it is poured in the Arka instrument or distillation apparatus by adding the remaining water and boiling at a mild heat in between 60 to 80 degrees C. The vapor is condensed and collected in the form of a transparent and clear liquid with strong Triphala odor, having mainly an astringent (Kashaya) taste.
+The next day it is poured into the Arka instrument or distillation apparatus by adding the remaining water and boiling at a mild heat between 60 to 80 degrees C. The vapor is condensed and collected in the form of a transparent and clear liquid with a strong Triphala odor, having mainly an astringent (Kashaya) taste.
 This liquid contains the active components of Triphala and is called Triphala Arka.
-It is an easy preparation, palatable, with no need for added preservatives, quite effective in lower quantity and with a longer shelf life.36
+It is an easy preparation, palatable, with no need for added preservatives, quite effective in lower quantity, and with a longer shelf life.36

 Triphala Sitz Bath

 For reducing pain, inflammation, swelling, and itching in the anal region, and secretions, and for reducing the formation of pus and the size of the pile mass, a Triphala sitz bath is very useful.

 Add 1-2 teaspoons of Triphala powder into a half-filled bucket with water and heat it until it becomes lukewarm.
 Now fill the sitz bathtub with this lukewarm Triphala water.
 The client suffering from fistula, piles, or fissure-like anorectal problems is advised to take a hot sitz bath.
 Sit in this tub containing lukewarm Triphala water for 10 minutes.
 This procedure can give relief due to the anti-inflammatory, anti-bacterial, and analgesic properties of the Triphala.37